 Additionally, a report published by WHO found there is an estimated shortage of about 17.4 million healthcare workers and an availability of only 4.45 skilled health professionals per 1000 people globally.
 This results in increased demand for healthcare professionals.

-AI could potentially replace certain administrative jobs such as those associated with medical record maintenance and patient engagement, and at the same time, also increase the demand for specialised professionals.
+AI could potentially replace certain administrative jobs such as those associated with medical record maintenance and patient engagement, and at the same time, also increase the demand for specialized professionals.

-At Mindfields, we have been driving innovation and excellence by leveraging disrupting technologies to optimise business processes that enable our clients to 'Grow for tomorrow'.
-To learn more about applications of Artificial Intelligence in Healthcare and the technology landscape, download Mindfields’ AI in Healthcare report here.
+At Mindfields, we have been driving innovation and excellence by leveraging disrupting technologies to optimize business processes that enable our clients to 'Grow for tomorrow'.
+To learn more about applications of Artificial Intelligence in Healthcare and the technology landscape, download Mindfields’ AI in Healthcare report.